mittwald/kubernetes-secret-generator/README.md

 A `StringSecret` resource can be used to generate secure random strings similar to the ones offered by the annotation approach.
 Desired Fields to be randomly generated can be supplied via the `spec.fieldNames` property, which supports a list of strings.
 Secret length and encoding can be specified using `spec.length` and `spec.encoding` properties and have the same options as annotation based generation.
+Alternatively, the `spec.fields` property can be used to specify a list of fields with individual encoding and length values, e.g. a hex-encoded string of length 15 and a base64-encoded string of length 40 can be defined in the same seret object.
+This may be desirable if the generated values are related and splitting them into separate secrets would be less intuitive.
+It is possible to use both options at the same time, i.e. some values can be specified using `spec.fieldNames`, while others are specified using `spec.fields`.
+Fields defined in `spec.fields` have priority if the same field name is specified in both `spec.fields` and `spec.fieldnames`.
 The `spec.data` property can be used to specify arbitrary data entries the generated secret's `data` property should be populated with.
 Finally, the `spec.forceRegenerate` property can be used to control regeneration of secret fields.